elastic/elastic-charts/api/charts.api.md

     maxColumnWidth: Pixels;
     // (undocumented)
     maxRowHeight: Pixels;
+    // Warning: (ae-forgotten-export) The symbol "HeatmapBrushEvent" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    onBrushEnd?: (brushArea: HeatmapBrushEvent) => void;
     // (undocumented)
     timeZone: string;
     // Warning: (ae-forgotten-export) The symbol "Pixels" needs to be exported by the entry point index.d.ts